repository-service-tuf/repository-service-tuf/docs/source/guide/general/usage.rst

 - improve the security of a repository by increasing the Root role threshold

-Importing existing targets
+Importing existing artifacts
 ==========================

-When adopting Repository Service for TUF (RSTUF), with a large number of targets (artifacts/packages/files/etc.), using the "import targets" feature is recommended.
+When adopting Repository Service for TUF (RSTUF), with a large number of artifacts (artifacts/packages/files/etc.), using the "import artifacts" feature is recommended.

-Existing targets can be sent using the REST API, however it will be slower than using the "import targets" feature.
+Existing artifacts can be sent using the REST API, however it will be slower than using the "import artifacts" feature.

-The "import targets" feature can be used to add targets directly to the RSTUF database skipping the standard processing of the API.
+The "import artifacts" feature can be used to add artifacts directly to the RSTUF database skipping the standard processing of the API.
-Normally, when adding a target through the API there will be an overhead of multiple additional operations which for a large number of targets can prove to be significant.
+Normally, when adding an artifact through the API there will be an overhead of multiple additional operations which for a large number of artifacts can prove to be significant.

-Below are sample benchmarks of the "import targets" feature:
+Below are sample benchmarks of the "import artifacts" feature:

 * Running in a Macbook Pro (2019) 2,4 GHz 8-Core Intel Core i9/32GB 2667 MHz DDR4:

-    - Adding 500,000 targets: ~40 minutes
+    - Adding 500,000 artifacts: ~40 minutes
-       + Loaded 1 of 1 file with 500,000 targets
+       + Loaded 1 of 1 file with 500,000 artifacts
-    - Adding 1,000,000 targets: ~55 minutes
+    - Adding 1,000,000 artifacts: ~55 minutes
-       + Loaded 1 of 2 file with 500,000 targets
+       + Loaded 1 of 2 file with 500,000 artifacts
-       + Loaded 2 of 2 file with 500,000 targets
+       + Loaded 2 of 2 file with 500,000 artifacts

 .. warning::